 Headliner entertainment is the big draw here with full recurring production shows from Britney Spears, Backstreet Boys, Jennifer Lopez, and more.
 Check the related reviews below for more shows and entertainment.

-The Resort rooms are a little bigger in terms of square-footage, most notable in the bathroom, but otherwise have similar furnishings and movie memorabilia themes.
+The Resort rooms are a little bigger in terms of square-footage, most notable in the bathroom, but otherwise have similar furnishings.

 Elara, managed by Hilton Grand Vacations, is a separate but connected part of the property with its own hotel tower and facilities.
 Built as a time share, most of the rooms are rentable as hotel accommodations and they are quite swank.
 Done in bold red, white, and black decor with more Hollywood touches, the rooms are big, comfortable, and undeniably modern.
 Check out the projectors that will broadcast the TV on the blackout shades - cool!
 Each comes with a litany of standard features that includes a kitchenette.